 About the Journal

 The Journal on BRICS Studies is envisioned as an open-access, peer-reviewed non-disciplinary academic journal focused on the critical and intersectoral study of subjects related to the BRICS, the agency of emerging powers and South-South cooperation.
-BRICS studies requires discussion and analysis that go beyond and disrupt the disciplinary lines of knowledge to make possible knowledge-
+BRICS studies require discussion and analysis that go beyond and disrupt the disciplinary lines of knowledge to make possible knowledge-otherwise.

 Call for Papers

 The Journal of BRICS Studies invites submissions on Covid-19 and BRICS countries or the BRICS platform itself.
 The papers are being commissioned to consider the experiences of individual BRICS countries or several of them or the BRICS institution itself.
 These may discuss such themes as disease and dis-ease in the context of Covid-19, public policy and health governance, responses of public health regimes, crisis /disaster management, education, livelihoods, science and public policy, technology and digitization, finance and economy, communications and media, state responses, non-state responses, vaccination, building-back-better and post-Covid-19 and others.

 The Journal also invites submissions on the convergence between BRICS and Africa, covering both the individual relationships and collective relations between the BRICS and the continent of Africa.
 The subject is occasioned by thematic analysis of such developments as trade, investment, scientific cooperation, technological transfer, external debt, infrastructure development, sustainable development, energy and so forth.
 Yet, through these discussions, we can understand if there is sufficient convergence of interests between Africa and BRICS for them to cooperate deeply and broadly into the long-term.
 We need to understand where this convergence lies and where the divergences are in order to recommend ways of harnessing the former and mitigating the latter.